WilcoLouwerse/Begrafenisplanner-application-NLDesign/INSTALLATION.md

 Note that you can replace commonground with the namespace that you want to use (normally the name of your component).

+## Making your app known on NLX
+The proto component commes with an default NLX setup, if you made your own component however you might want to provide it trough the [NLX](https://www.nlx.io/) service.
+Furntunatly the proto component commes with an nice setup for NLX integration.

+First of all change the nececery lines in the [.env](.env) file, basiccaly everything under the NLX setup tag.
+Keep in mind that you wil need to have your component available on an (sub)domain name (a simple IP wont sufice).

 ## Deploying trough common-ground.dev